jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     `cp terraform.tfvars.template terraform.tfvars`
 1. Edit the `terraform.tfvars` and assign values to the terraform variables
     - `BACKEND_PLUGIN_IMAGE` - Backend plugin image with sha256 (see above)
+    - `SEED` - Passphrase used to optionally encrypt the data being transferred between OSO and Harmonize (matches frontend)
     - `COLD_BRIDGE_IMAGE` - Cold bridge image with sha256 (see above)
     - `COLD_VAULT_IMAGE` - Cold vault image with sha256 (see above)
     - `KMSCONNECT_IMAGE` - KMS connect image with sha256 (see above)